Estimation of Ground Reaction Forces from Kinematic Data during Locomotion: Introduction

-Taken together, GRF represents an underutilised yet highly informative clinical tool.
-Understanding its applications and implications across different conditions is essential for expanding its role in everyday practice, improving the accuracy of functional assessment, and supporting data-driven rehabilitation and patient management.
+Several methods estimate GRFs from kinematic data, broadly categorized into physics-based and data-driven approaches.
+Physics-based methods calculate total GRF by applying Newton-Euler equations to whole-body segmental accelerations derived from marker-based \cite{Patoz2021} or inertial measurement unit (IMU)-based \cite{Ancillao2018} motion capture.
+However, decomposing this total GRF into bilateral components during the statically indeterminate double-stance phase remains challenging.
+Proposed analytical solutions, such as transfer or membership functions \cite{Ancillao2018}, are largely limited to normal walking analysis.
+Parametric curve-fitting models achieve low errors but rely on known single-stance boundaries, assume stereotyped GRF profiles, and are validated only on healthy adults \cite{Samadi2017}.
+Musculoskeletal optimization using artificial contact actuators \cite{Fluit2014} offers another approach, but incurs a high computational load and relies on simplified knee and foot joint models.
+Alternatively, data-driven machine learning approaches, including neural networks \cite{Ancillao2018} and predictive models applied to markerless kinematics \cite{Lichtwark2024}, circumvent these biomechanical assumptions but remain constrained by their reliance on large training datasets.

 In this work, we present a force-plate-free approach to gait analysis through which we estimate the CoM and compute the estimated GRF using whole-body kinematic data from sixteen body segments.
 In addition to this, we also decompose the GRF into its individual components, as shown in Fig. \ref{fig:min_GRF}.
-GRFs are computed directly from segment accelerations and then decomposed into bilateral components using minimization technique, eliminating the need for specialized force plate measurements.
+GRFs are computed directly from segment accelerations and then decomposed into bilateral components using a minimization-based technique, eliminating the need for specialized force plate measurements while remaining computationally light.
 This enables identification of gait stance phases and provides a kinematics-based framework for analyzing human locomotion.